DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 Review

 Battery Life

 After assessing each tool's drilling and driving power, we next compared and scored the battery life and recharge time.
-Regrettably, the DeWalt DCD777C2 didn't do all that well in this metric.
+Regrettably, the DeWalt DCD777C2 didn't do all that well in this metric, due to its included 1.5 amp hour battery.

 However, in the battery life test, the DCD777C2 faltered.
 For this test, we alternated between driving in 16 #9 screws and drilling three 1" holes with the spade bit until the drill died, scoring based on the number of cycles the tool did.
 The best drills were in the double digits before they died.
 Unfortunately, the DCD777C2 only made it through five full cycles before quitting; it drilled a single screw of the sixth set before the battery gave out.